Skip to main content

 Monkey Shoulder - Blended Malt Scotch Whisky -- 750 mL

-And so, to ensure some variety in my collection I opted for Monkey Shoulder which is a Blend of three (3) Whiskies:
+To ensure some variety in my collection, I opted for Monkey Shoulder, a blend of three whiskies:

 • Glenfiddich